 1/4 tsp xanthan gum + 1/4 cup of water, let stand then whip = 1 egg white

-It might take some time to get used to the new flavors and textures, but I promise you it will change your 'sugar palette', your energy, your gut health and mood :)
+To wrap this up, it might take some time to get used to the new flavours and textures, but I promise you it will change your sugar palette, your energy, your gut health and mood :)

-Good Luck on your journey to a healthy baking
+Good luck on your journey to healthy baking!